 After the sauce is finished and simmering under low heat, you can start to heat a frying pan.
 Once warm add 1 tbsp butter and 1 tbsp oil.
 This combination keep the butter from splattering when adding the liver chunks.
-Add the liver and quickly fry until browned on all sides, about 30 seconds or so.
+Add the liver and quickly fry until browned on all sides, about 2 minutes.
 Then remove the pan from heat and season liver with a sprinkle of salt.
 Allow the pan to sit for a few minutes before moving to the next step.

 Move the liver onto a different plate, and pour the wine sauce into the medium frying pan in which you sauteed the liver.
 Slowly heat the pan and stir well.
 All the juices of the liver will now be incorporated into the wine sauce.
 Season with additional salt and pepper if needed.